Polaroid339/simultaneous-equation-cannons-calculator/README.md

 ## How It Works
 1. **Input Requirements:**
    - Total number of cards in play (both players' hands and field).
-   - Level or class of an opponent's monster.
+   - Level or Ranks of an opponent's monster.

 2. **Processing:**
-   - The script iterates over predefined levels of Fusion monsters and classes of Xyz monsters.
+   - The script iterates over predefined levels of Fusion monsters and Rank of Xyz monsters.
    - Validates combinations where:
-     - The sum of levels and classes matches the total number of cards.
+     - The sum of levels and Rankses matches the total number of cards.
      - The combination allows returning monsters to match the opponent's monster.

 3. **Output:**